developerdialogs/developerdialogs.github.io/_posts/2020-04-04-why-is-software-consistency-important.md

 ----

 Code is harder to read than to write and a consistent code is 100 if not a 1000 times easier to read.
 While reading code, a programmer needs to visualize the the algorithm and how the code is operating.
-A simple oversight or mistake in reading (noticed the double "the" in the previous sentence ?) can can cause bugs or faulty behavior in the code.
+A simple oversight or mistake in reading (noticed the double "the" in the previous sentence ?) can cause bugs or faulty behavior in the code.

 Not only this, a consistent coding guide or convention will help new members on the team to start becoming productive quicker.
 This is because its easier to teach them one coding style that your team follows, instead of having them learn myriad of different practices present in your codebase.